What is work-related stress?

 The HSE has produced a Talking toolkit to help you have conversations about stress in the workplace.

-The Coronavirus pandemic is having an effect on employee stress levels in many ways.
+The cost of living crisis is having an effect on employee stress levels in many ways.
 Some people may be working in sectors that are currently unstable, like hospitality, and may fear losing their jobs.
-Others might be juggling working from home with childcare or worrying about the health of family members.
+Others might be struggling financially, juggling working from home with childcare or worrying about the health of family members.
 The situation will be different for everyone, so it’s important to have open conversations about stress with staff.
-Our employers page in the MindWell coronavirus Mental Health Hub has lots of links to support staff wellbeing during this challenging time.
+Our debt and money worries section has lots of links to support staff wellbeing during this challenging time.

 Your legal responsibilities